maykar/compact-custom-header/compact-custom-header/readme.md

 * If you find that the default header appears again (happens especially on mobile when leaving and returning to the browser) include the code in each of your views.

-* When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly ('ctrl + shift + R' on windows).
+* When changing options in your lovelace config, you may need to do a full browser refresh after to get it to display correctly ('ctrl + shift + R' in chrome).
 May even need to clear your cache and/or close any open HA tabs/windows.

 * The clock will only display if you have set an icon to be the clock in the config.